mavroudo/SequenceDetectionPreprocess/README.md

       POSTGRES_ENDPOINT=localhost:5432/metrics;
       POSTGRES_PASSWORD=admin;
       POSTGRES_USERNAME=admin;
-   7. Change the ``OUTSIDE`` value of ``KAFKA_ADVERTISED_LISTENERS`` to the name of the address you wish to receive the messages (it should match the kafkaBroker environment variable).
-      - Local mode: Use //localhost:your-port (e.g. 9092)
-   8. Save the configuration file.
+   6. Save the configuration file.

 ### Getting Started with Docker
 Using Docker makes it easy to deploy the preprocess component.
 The following steps will guide you on how to run the component